-In the second stanza the speaker describes other elements of the landscape that he claims to be able to see.
+In the second stanza, the speaker describes other elements of the landscape that he claims to be able to see.
 He speaks first of looking down at “the Deep’s untrampled floor.”
 This is a reference to the bottom of the ocean on which no one steps.
 It is “untrampled” and covered in “green and purple seaweeds.”
 He mentions again in these lines the waves touching the shore.
 All of these elements come together, as those in the previous stanza did.
 This time they form the light “dissolved in star-showers.”
 They reflect the lights of the sky and throw them out for all to enjoy.

 In amongst the beauty of this landscape “near Naples,” the speaker “sits upon the sands alone.”
 He is feeling depressed and downtrodden, so much so that the beauty of the land cannot cheer him up.

 The following lines describe how the speaker is almost engulfed in the elements.
 The lightning is “flashing round” and the sound of the waves is rising up from before him.
 His current emotional state is making each part of the landscape seem grander and more important.
 They come to represent the bombardment of his own life.
-In the last line of this section he feels as if there is something out there which shares in his “emotion.”
+In the last line of this section, he feels as if there is something out there that shares in his “emotion.”

 Alas!
 I have nor hope nor health,